olafrv/pycatdetector/README.md

 cat /proc/cpuinfo | grep -i avx
 ```

-To check when running if AVX is used define the following environment variable:
+To check when using MXNet if AVX, define the following environment variable:
 ```bash
 export MKLDNN_VERBOSE=1
 # unset MKLDNN_VERBOSE